-Either way, it means that Pugs both grow and shed their hair at a much quicker rate than other breeds.
+Either way, it means that Pugs grow and shed their hair much more quickly than other breeds.

 - Thickness of coat

-The typical thickness for a dog’s coat is between 100 and 200 hairs per square inch.
-You’d expect this kind of coat thickness on a breed like a Yorkshire Terrier, which should give you some idea of how thick this is.
+The typical thickness of a dog’s coat is between 100 and 200 hairs per square inch.
+You’d expect this coat thickness on a breed like a Yorkshire Terrier, which should give you some idea of how thick this is.

 Pugs, however, have a much thicker coat.
 This isn’t even a side effect of it being double-layered but is likely to do with people in the past simply wanting fluffier lap dogs.

 In short, all this extra hair leads to more shedding.
-After all, a dog with three times the hair is going to shed three times as much.
+After all, a dog with three times the hair will shed three times as much.

-This probably isn’t too far off the truth, as I’ve owned plenty of other breeds and can definitely say that Pugs are one of the heaviest shedders.
+This probably isn’t too far off the truth, as I’ve owned plenty of other breeds and can say Pugs are one of the heaviest shedders.